StanJBrown/playground/docs/functions.md

     Class:
         - EvaluationError
-        - FunctionRegistry
+        - GPFunctionRegistry

-## FunctionRegistry(object)
+## GPFunctionRegistry(object)
-`FunctionRegistry` acts as an interface to register and obtain functions for Genetic Programming.
+`GPFunctionRegistry` acts as an interface to register and obtain functions for Genetic Programming.

     Attributes: